Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 ## In Euthermios

-If the Crew has means to reconnoiter the city before getting there, they will find that the streets are nearly empty of any life, whether human or animal.
-Two spots are difficult/impossible to reconnoiter from afar, clearly because of cloaking devices: one of the two palaces \(in fact, the Citadel of the Time Brigade\) and the Temple of Lost Gods.
-The Crew will spot the archers on the city wall, a group of refugee in the crater, as well as archers on the roof of several temples.
-Where the city should have around fifty-thousand life-forms \(including larger animals\), less than five-thousand life-forms may be spotted.
-A number of houses also seem to have collapsed.
+If the Crew has means to reconnoiter the city before getting there, they will find that things are normal... almost.
+Plenty of citizens roaming around the city, as if nothing strange was happening.
+Philosophers teaching their students, priests collecting sacrifices to the Gods, a marketplace, etc.

+A few things are odd, though:

+* hundreds of spots are difficult/impossible to reconnoiter from afar, clearly because of cloaking devices, including
+  * one of the two palaces \(in fact, the Citadel of the Time Brigade\);
+  * one of the Temples \(namely, the Temple of Lost Gods\);
+  * many moving points \(in fact, Crowd-Control Crows and Polymorphic Provocateurs\);
+* archers on the city wall are looking inside instead of outside;
+* no travelers coming in or leaving the city;
+* the port seems to have been partially burnt, along with all the ships;
+* the number of inhabitants and animals seems quite lower than expected.

 ### Streets and houses